bleroy/3d-junkyard/Decent1200/readme.md

 Solder each switch onto the PCBs.

-Use a printed plate to align the console keys before soldering them.
 Note the console keys use Kailh Choc v1 switches on both vintage and modern versions.

-Each console key, as well as Esc, Tab, Caps/Control, left shift and space have two possible positions, because the keyboard doesn't have the same width for vintage and modern.
-For modern, choose the position to the right, and for vintage, choose the leftmost one.
+On the vintage version, each console key, as well as Esc, Tab, Caps/Control, left shift and space have two possible positions, because the keyboard doesn't have the same width for vintage and modern.
+For vintage, choose the leftmost position.

 ### Plug the cables